hashmymind/ML-Final/README.md

 # About this repo

-This is my ML class homework, I only took one night to do it, so there could a lot space for improvement.
+This is a homework of my ML class, and I only took one night to do it, so there could be a lot of space to improve.

 ## Dataset
 * SST-fine-grained (5 classes)